kzkymn/human_ctgan/README.md

 ```

 In the table below, you can see how the feedback data are.
-Humans must fill "feedback" column with values between 0 and 1.
+In the actual case, humans must fill the "feedback" column with values between 0 and 1.

 |sepal length (cm)|sepal width (cm)|target|feedback|
 |-----------------|----------------|------|--------|